skurbee/YTArchiver/README.md

 Designed with 2 things in mind:

--Avoid ratelimiting at all costs
+-Slow & Steady to avoid ratelimiting at all costs

 -Clean and simple output folder structure, so the archive can outlive the program itself.